This is one of many remarkable documents from the 20th century that are only now coming

 We follow her life through various jobs, affairs with the fathers of Bill and Jon Garth, her

-then followed by so much public hostility that the family had to escape to Hawaii the
+followed by so much public hostility that the family had to escape to Hawaii the following

 Finding, to their dismay, more Catholics than Buddhists in Hawaii, they would later